Proofs of Mizuno's Conjectures on Rank Three Nahm Sums of Index $(1,2,2)$: Preliminaries

 Note that $\eta(\tau)$ and $\eta_{\delta;g}(\tau)$ are modular forms of weights $1/2$ and $0$, respectively.

 A generalized Dedekind eta product of level $N$ has the form

 For convenience, we use the notation

 As in \cite{Wang-rank2,Wang-rank3,WW-rank2,WW-I}, our strategy of justifying the modularity of a specific Nahm sum consists of two steps.
-First, we establish Rogers--Ramanujan type identities which express a Nahm sum $\widetilde{f}_{A,b,0,d}(q)$ as a sum of infinite products:
+First, we establish Rogers--Ramanujan type identities which express a Nahm sum ${f}_{A,b,0,d}(q)$ as a sum of infinite products:

 where each $f_i(q)$ is a product/quotient expressed by $J_m$ and $J_{a,m}$.
 Second, from \eqref{J-defn} and \eqref{Jam-defn} it is easy to find a unique $c_i$ such that $q^{c_i}f_i(q)$ becomes a generalized Dedekind eta product ($i=1,2,\dots,m$).
-If $c_1=c_2=\cdots=c_m=c$ and all of $q^{c_i}f_i(q)$ are modular functions, then we conclude that $\widetilde{f}_{A,b,c,d}(q)=q^c\widetilde{f}_{A,b,0,d}(q)$ is a modular function.
+If $c_1=c_2=\cdots=c_m=c$ and all of $q^{c_i}f_i(q)$ are modular functions, then we conclude that ${f}_{A,b,c,d}(q)=q^c{f}_{A,b,0,d}(q)$ is a modular function.
 We refer the reader to \cite[Sect.\ 2.2]{Wang-rank2} for more details of the second step.
-Note that the values of $c_i$ can be easily computed with the aid of the Maple package \texttt{thetaids} developed by Frye and Garvan \cite{Frye-Garvan}.
+Note that the values of $c_i$ can be computed using \eqref{J-defn} and \eqref{Jam-defn} directly, and in many cases they can also be computed by writing infinite products as theta series using \eqref{Jacobi} (see e.g.\ \eqref{hg-defn}--\eqref{add-g-product}).
+Moreover, these values can also be easily computed with the aid of the Maple package \texttt{thetaids} developed by Frye and Garvan \cite{Frye-Garvan}.
 Furthermore, this package allows us to check whether $q^{c_i}f_i(q)$ is a modular function on some congruence subgroup or not, and it can be used to automatically prove some theta function identities.

-We have conduct the above two steps for each of Mizuno's rank three Nahm sums associated the quadruples in \cite[Table 3]{Mizuno}.
+We have to conduct the above two steps for each of Mizuno's rank three Nahm sums associated the quadruples in \cite[Table 3]{Mizuno}.
 Since the second step is routine and easily achieved using the method in \cite{Frye-Garvan}, we will omit the details and only focus on the first step.